Orestver/TravelProgect/README.md

-# EasyJournay
+# EasyJourney
-EasyJournay is the app for those who like to travel around the world you can get all information about weather, distance of your travel and your own travel plans.
+EasyJourney is the app for those who like to travel around the world you can get all information about weather, distance of your travel and your own travel plans.

 ## 📒Features